mariomastrandrea/ezwh/design_draft.md

 - Supplier?
 - Customer?

+## Notes
-- Notes: all data types (class attributes, method parameters and method return types) refers to Java primitive types or Java main classes, and are expressed according to Java language conventions
+- All data types (class attributes, method parameters and method return types) refers to Java primitive types or Java main classes, and are expressed according to Java language conventions